 - Developing research protocols in a scientific platform located in Bolivia, including a clinical trial of a new drug in collaboration with Drugs for Neglected Diseases Initiative (DNDi) and the development of new tools for the diagnosis and treatment of Chagas disease.

-- Training healthcare professionals in the diagnosis, treatment, and management of Chagas disease.
+- Training healthcare professionals in the diagnosis, treatment, and management of the Chagas disease.